- Embrace sweater weather in one of Canada’s coolest cities ✔️

 Sip Something New

-Original Hamilton Beer Tours’ packaged experiences mean getting a taste for Hamilton’s hot craft brew scene has never been easier.
-Their five-hour Hamilton Public Beer Tour includes a visit to three unique Hamilton craft brewers and one cider house.
-You’ll enjoy a flight or glass of beer/cider at each stop, as well as a food pairing at one brewery and a guided tour at one brewery.
-Groups of 8 have the option of booking a private tour.
+The Beer Tour Co.’s Hamilton Beer Tour makes getting a taste for Hamilton’s hot craft brew scene easier than ever.
+Their full-day tour includes a visit to four unique Hamilton craft brewers.
+You’ll enjoy a flight or pint at each stop, as well as a food pairing at one brewery and a guided tour at one brewery.
 To create your own tour, explore Hamilton Halton Brant’s True Brew Path.

 Settle In For A Tasty Meal